davetron5000/tdd_cli_talk/demo/demo_01_drive_features.md

       end
     end

-!SLIDE smaller
+!SLIDE smaller1
     @@@Ruby
-    Then
-      /^my dotfiles should be symlinked in my home directory$/ do FILES.map { |file|
+    Then /^my dotfiles should be symlinked in my home directory$/ do FILES.map { |file|
         File.join(ENV['HOME'],file)
       }.each do |file|